HA-Freak/vlc_play_uhd_iso_with_menu/README.md

-Drag&Drop the ISO on batch
+Drag&Drop the ISO onto the batch